plone/training/docs/mastering-plone/what_is_plone.md

 ### Python

-Python is an easy to learn, powerful programming language.
+Python is an easy to learn, powerful programming language with a huge ecosystem of feature dedicated packages.
 It ranks consistently as one of the most popular programming languages.

-Plone 6 supports Python 3.8 and newer.
+(what-is-plone-traversal-architecture-zodb-label)=

+% TODO Review ZODB, Zope
+% TODO ZODB: How to address (no SQL, but…).
+% TODO ZODB: Default.
+Short hint on RelStorage

 ### Database (ZODB)

-To store data Plone uses a database called `ZODB`.
+Data is stored in an object oriented database called `ZODB`: Zope object data base.

+- Key features of ZODB https://zodb.org/en/latest/introduction.html
+- ZEO is a client-server storage for ZODB for sharing a single storage among many clients.
+  % TODO explain clients
+- Storing data in a relational database: RelStorage leverages RDBMS servers to provide a client-server storage.

+---

 - [ZODB](https://zodb.org/en/latest/): A native object database for Python